Marcell Ozuna Preview, Player Props: Braves vs. Nationals

 Marcell Ozuna At The Plate

-- Among qualifying hitters, he ranks 41st in batting average, while his on-base percentage ranks 47th and he is eighth in slugging.
+- Among qualified hitters, he ranks 37th in batting average, while his on-base percentage ranks 45th and he is seventh in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.